-A 0.1- $\mu$ F ceramic capacitor must be connected between the BOOT and SW pins for proper operation.
+A 0.1- $\mu F$ ceramic capacitor must be connected between the BOOT and SW terminals for proper operation.
 A ceramic capacitor with X5R or better grade dielectric is recommended.
-The capacitor must have a 10 V or higher voltage rating.
+The capacitor should have a 10 V or higher voltage rating.